-- 1. A productivity shock ( $\Delta A_T(A_G) < 0$ ) decreases $L_T(L_G)$ , leading to a fall in T(G).
-If wages are flexible, w decreases due to decreased labor demand. - 2.
-An amenity shock ( $\Delta \pi < 0$ ) decreases overall labor supply, pushing $L_T$ and $L_G$ downwards.
-This decreases T and G. If wages are flexible, w increases due to contracting supply.
+- 1. Decrease in $A_T(A_G)$: It decreases demand for $L_T(L_G)$ workers.
+This leads to decrease in T(G).
+If wages are flexible, w decreases due to decreased productivity. - 2.
+Decrease in π : It leads to decrease in the overall labor supply, pushing L_T and L_G downwards.
+This subsequently decreases T and G. If wages are flexible, w increase due to contracting supply.